Mi Mala

-"Mi Mala" ("My Mean Girl") is a single by Venezuelan duo Mau y Ricky and Colombian singer Karol G. The song was co-written by the duo, Karol G, Matluck, Jon Leone, Camilo Echeverry and its producer, Tainy.
+"Mi Mala" ("My Mean Girl") is a single by Venezuelan duo Mau y Ricky and Colombian singer Karol G. The song was co-written by the three said artists, Matluck, Jon Leone, Camilo Echeverry and its producer, Tainy.
 A remix version featuring Becky G, Lali and Leslie Grace was released on 9 February 2018.

 Background

 The song was written by Mau y Ricky, Karol G, Camilo Echeverry, Max Matluck, Tainy and Jon Leone.
 It is about two people who don't want to be in a serious relationship with each other, so they know that the other sees other people, but they don't care.